• FREE DELIVERY on orders over £69.99

 1. How to paint furniture?

-Prime; After your furniture is dry and dust-free, paint it using some primer.
+Step 3 - Prime: After your furniture is dry and dust-free, paint it using some primer.
 This helps your paint adhere to the furniture better.

 2. How to paint wooden furniture?

-Use a fine-grit sandpaper to sand the primed surface after it has dried.
+Step 2 - Priming: Brush or spray on a smooth coat of wood primer and allow the primer to dry before moving on to the next step.
+Use fine-grit sandpaper to sand the primed surface after it has dried.
 This will help your paint adhere to the primer even better.

 3. What kind of paint to use on wood furniture?

-There are many types of paint you can use on a wooden furniture, it all depends on the finished look you want to achieve.
+There are many types of paint you can use on wooden furniture, it all depends on the finished look you want to achieve.

 4. How to paint garden furniture?